Kamrunag Lake

 In July 2020, The Himachal Pradesh State Biodiversity Board announced that the lake and the surrounding area would be recognized as a Biodiversity Heritage Site.
-There are many medicinal plants and special trees in the area around the lake which will be protected once it has been declared a Biodiversity Heritage Site.
+There are many medicinal plants, special trees and exotic animal and plant species in the area around the lake which will be protected once it has been declared a Biodiversity Heritage Site.

 Folklore

-Local people believe that Dev Kamrunag appears every year to give blessings to his devotees in exchange for their offerings of flowers, coins or paper currency which they toss into Kamrunag Lake.
 There is an ancient stone idol of Dev Kamrunag near the lake, hence the name of the lake.
-Each year Dev Kamrunag is expected to appear in the month of June, during which time there is a big fair, where thousands of people from different places flock to see and worship Dev Kamrunag and take his blessings.
+People believe that Dev Kamrunag gives blessings to his devotees in exchange for their offerings of faith, devotion, flowers, coins or paper currency which they toss into Kamrunag Lake.
+Each year in the month of June, there is a big fair, where thousands of people from different places flock to see and worship Dev Kamrunag and take his blessings.

-It is said that Kamrunag Lake contains riches worth millions or even billions, but that no one has ever tried to steal from the lake for it is believed that misfortune follows the people who do this bad deed.
-The legend is that the lake is guarded by its guardians and protects it from people with bad intentions.
-People from all over the world and also Indians visit this lake and offer valuables to the lake for the betterment and fulfilment of their wishes.
+It is said that Kamrunag Lake contains riches worth millions or even billions, but that no one has ever tried to steal from the lake for it is believed that Dev Kamrunag punishes the people who do this bad deed.
+The legend is that the lake is guarded by Shesha and he protects it from people with bad intentions.
+People from all over the world visit this lake and offer valuables to the lake for the betterment and fulfilment of their wishes.
 This has led to the accumulation of wealth at the bottom of the lake.
 People offer gold, silver, coins, and also currency notes to the lake.